Phil Foden: 2023–24 season

+2024–25 season

+After featuring against Chelsea in the first Premier League match of the season, Foden missed multiple games through illness, making his first start of the season on 24 September against Watford in the 2024–25 EFL Cup.
+Foden scored, assisted, and won man of the match in a 4–0 UEFA Champions League match against ŠK Slovan Bratislava on 1 October, becoming the fourth player to score in each of the last seven Champions League campaigns.
+On 30 June 2025, Foden scored his 100th goal for Man City in a 4–3 defeat against Al Hilal in the round of 16 of the 2025 FIFA Club World Cup, becoming the 20th player to achieve this in club history.

 International career

 Youth

 In May 2017, Foden scored in the final of the 2017 UEFA European Under-17 Championship as the England under-17s suffered a penalty shoot-out defeat at the hands of Spain.

 In October of the same year, Foden gained widespread press attention after scoring twice in the final of the 2017 FIFA U-17 World Cup, also against Spain, as England won the competition.
 He was named as the best player of the tournament.
 He won the FIFA U-17 World Cup Golden Ball award in 2017 where he also gained some widespread press attention and significant media coverage.

 On 27 May 2019, Foden was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship and scored an impressive goal — his first for the U21s — in the opening 2–1 defeat to France in Cesena.

 Senior

-Debut and Euro 2020
+Debut and UEFA Euro 2020

-On 25 August 2020, Gareth Southgate named Foden in the England senior squad for the first time.
+On 25 August 2020, Gareth Southgate named Foden in the England senior team for the first time.
 He made his international debut against Iceland on 5 September 2020, in a 1–0 away victory in the UEFA Nations League tournament.
 On 7 September, Foden, alongside England teammate Mason Greenwood, was withdrawn from the England squad due to breaking the team's COVID-19 isolation protocols by bringing at least one guest to their team hotel in Iceland.
 Manchester City condemned Foden's actions.

 Foden scored his first and second goals for England during a UEFA Nations League match against Iceland at Wembley Stadium on 18 November 2020.

-On 1 June 2021 Foden was named in the 26-man squad for the newly rescheduled UEFA Euro 2020.
-He joined up with the squad at a later date due to his participation in that year's UEFA Champions League Final.
-On 8 June, Foden revealed that he had dyed his hair blonde – drawing comparisons to former England midfielder Paul Gascoigne who also had a similar haircut for Euro 96.
-Foden said in a press conference on the same day that: "The full nation know what he means to the country and what he did, so it won’t be too bad if I try to bring a bit of Gazza on to the pitch."
+On 1 June 2021, Foden was named in the 26-man squad for the newly rescheduled UEFA Euro 2020.
+He joined up with the squad at a later date due to his participation in that year's Champions League final.
+On 8 June, Foden revealed that he had dyed his hair blonde – drawing comparisons to former England midfielder Paul Gascoigne who also had a similar haircut for Euro 1996.
+Foden said in a press conference on the same day that: "The full nation know what he means to the country and what he did, so it won't be too bad if I try to bring a bit of Gazza on to the pitch."